ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Upon receiving a request to perform data validation on Static PIN with input parameters (Static PIN), the system validate Static PIN as per the Static PIN generation logic and responds with the required result (Valid/Invalid).

-1. Validate if the request has the following input parameters.
+1. Validates if the request has the following input parameters.
    * Static PIN
-2. Validate if the Static PIN is of configured length.
+2. Validates if the Static PIN is of configured length.
 (Current configured length = 6)
-1. Validate if the Static PIN is only numerical.
+1. Validates if the Static PIN is only numerical.

-In case of Exceptions, system should trigger relevant error messages.
+In case of Exceptions, system triggers relevant error messages.
 Refer “Messages” section
 ### <p align="left"> **1.
 Type: Success – Info Message**

 |**Scenario**|**Message**|**Message Code**|